zensquare/zabbix-webcrawler/README.md

 A webcrawler designed to be used with zabbix to check the health of a website

 ## Work in progress
-It's early days still but functional in my setup but treat as experimental.
+It's early days still; functional in my setup but treat as experimental.

 ## Getting started
 - Download